Here's how to come to grips with your paddle:

 Tip: Think of the forward stroke as putting your blade in the water and moving past it rather than pulling a paddle's blade through the water.
 This allows greater paddling efficiency.

 There are several ways commonly used to describe the stages of a forward stroke.
-I describe one way on the video (i.e., wind-up, catch and unwind).
+This is described one way on the video (i.e., wind-up, catch and unwind).
 Here's another popular way:

 Tip: The best place to dip your paddle is in an area roughly parallel to your feet.